Using IdM Healthcheck to monitor your IdM environment

 1.1.
 Healthcheck in IdM

-The Healthcheck tool in Identity Management (IdM) helps find issues that may impact the health of your IdM environment.
+command line tool in Identity Management (IdM) helps find issues that can impact the performance of your IdM environment.
+Using Healthcheck, you can identify an issue in advance so that you can correct it before it becomes critical.

-Healthcheck consists of independent modules which test for:
+Healthcheck consists of independent modules which check for:

 - Replication issues